irrigationresearch/irrigationresearch.github.io/README.md

 ## Website editing

 We are using this website from (https://datawaveproject.github.io/).
 To edit files on the website, you can clone the repository to your local drive, or edit the files using the online editing interface.
-Email nikud@stanford.edu for editing permissions.
+Email tiwaria6@msu.edu for editing permissions.